 If we have hitherto hoped, with patience and resignation, that justice and their own interests would change the mind of our tyrants; if we have trusted to external efforts to bring the mother country to a negotiation which should avoid the disasters of war, we are resolved to prove by deeds that inaction and endurance most enthusiasm prevailed; the mercurial have not been the results of impotence and Creoles rent the air with cries of "Liberty cowardice.
-Let the government undeceive itself in regard to the power of its bayonets and chains."
+Let the government undeceive it. - death to the Spaniard-Cuba without self in regard to the power of its bayonets and chains."
 Suddenly there was a commothe efficacy of all the means it has invented to tion in the crowd; all eyes were turned oppress and watch us.
-In the face of its very to the left, and they beheld a large troop authorities-in the sight of the spies at our of lancers and another of infantry apside on the day when we have resolved to de proaching them.
-In a moment, Aguero mand back our rights, and by force to break Aguero, the leader of the Liberators, our chains, nothing has prevented us from combining the plan of our revolution; and the cry of liberty and independence will rise from the Cape of San Antonia to the Point of Maysi.
+In the face of its very to the left, and they beheld a large troop authorities-in the eight of the spies at our of lancers and another of infantry apside on the day when we have resolved to de proaching them.
+In a moment, Aguero mand back our rights, and by force to break Aguero, the leader of the Liberators, our chains, nothing has prevented us from com- spoke a few words, in a low voice, to bining the plan of our revolution; and the cry those immediately around him; these of liberty and independence will rise from the Cane of San Antonia to the Point of Maysi.

-the people of Cuba, and in exercise of the rights and the concourse formed at once into diwhich God and nature have bestowed upon visions of 100 men each. every freeman, to secure his welfare and estab.
-Aguero Aguero placed himself at their lish himself under the form of government that head, gave them a few hurried directions, euits him, do solemnly declare, taking God to and then calmly awaited the approach witness the ends we propose, and invoking the and action of the foe. favor of the people of America, who have preceded us with their example, that the Island of dence, and when within about fifty yards Caba is, and, by the laws of nature ought to of the patriots, the infantry opened a be independent of Spain; and that henceforth fierce quick fire, when the lancers, with the inhabitants of Cuba are free from all obe- a wild shout, rushed forward to follow up dience or subjection to the Spanish government, the advantage.
-Six of the patriots fell, and the individuals composing it; owing submission only to the authority and direction of those who, while awaiting the action of the general suffrage of the people, are charged, or may provisionally charge themselves, with the some twenty-five of them, when the recommand and government of each locality, and mainder wheeled, and hurried back to the of the military forces.
+the people of Cubs, and in exercise of the rights and the concourse formed at once into diwhich God and nature have bestowed upon visions of 100 men each. every freeman, to secure his welfare and establish himself under the form of government that head, gave them a few hurried directions, euits him, do solemnly declare, taking God to and then calmly awaited the approach witness the ends we propose, and invoking the and action of the foe. favor of the people of America, who have preceded us with their example, that the Island of dence, and when within about fifty yards Oubs is, and, by the laws of nature ought to of the patriots, the infantry opened a be, independent of Spain; and that henceforth fierce quick fire, when the lancers, with the inhabitants of Cuba are free from all obe- a wild shout, rushed forward to follow up dience or subjection to the Spanish government, the advantage.
+Six of the patriots felt, and the individuals composing it; owing sub-the first discharge, but ere the lancers mission only to the authority and direction of could reach them, a sharp, fierce volley those who, while awaiting the action of the could reach them, a sharp, fierce volley general suffrage of the people, are charged, or from Aguero's divisions unhorsed may provisionally charge themselves, with the some twenty-five of them, when the recommand and government of each locality, and mainder wheeled, and hurried back to the of the military forces.